byu-vv-lab/cwp-verify/README.md

   1. Create a virtual environment
       * In the root directory: `python3 -m venv .venv`
       * Activate the virtual environment: `source .venv/bin/activate`
-  2. Install `setuptools`
+  1. Install the package, with `dev` dependencies, in editable mode: `pip install --editable ".[dev]"`.
+      * Only if above fails with missing packages:
           * `pip install --upgrade setuptools`
           * `pip install --upgrade build`
-  4. Install the package, with `dev` dependencies, in editable mode: `pip install --editable ".[dev]"`.
-  5. Enable `pre-commit`: `pre-commit install`
+  1. Enable `pre-commit`: `pre-commit install`
       * `pre-commit run --all-files` will force the check on all files otherwise it will only check the files in the index (i.e., those that are part if the commit)

   To uninstall the package, `pip uninstall bpmn_cwp_verify`.
 To deactivate the virtual environment: `deactivate`.
+The entry point for the CLI is `verify`.

   The package uses `setuptools` and is configured in `pyproject.toml`.
-If a now dependency is required (added), then please update the `pyproject.toml` file accordingly so that the install brings it down as expected.
+If a new dependency is required (added), then please update the `pyproject.toml` file accordingly so that the install brings it down as expected.
 All of the `pre-commit` hooks are defined in the `.pre-commit-config.yaml`.
 Please update as needed.
 It currently uses `ruff` for linting and formatting.
 It uses `mypy` for static typechecking.

   If using the `mypy` vscode extension, then it is necessary to point the executable path to `.venv/bin/dmypy` for it to work correctly.

+### Docker Container

+There is an available container that `vscode` is able to recognize and open.
+In the command pallette `Python: create virtual environment` will create the virtual environment, and it will install the `dev` dependencies automatically as part of the configuration.

 ## TODO